ioccc-src/mkiocccentry/test_ioccc/static_analysis.md

 functions) where in turn the variable triggers the warning.

 In our case there is no place in the code that this is triggered that is a problem as it's all like the above example.
+Moreover, calls to these debug functions pass literal strings as the fmt argument further reducing the potrential negative impact of this issue.

 ## Issue: warning: function 'foo' could be declared with attribute 'noreturn'